Header Ads

 Replace butter or oil with whipped beef tallow in your baking recipes for a unique twist.
 It works well in:

-• Biscuits and scones for added richness.
+• Biscuits and scones for an extra richness.

 • Cookies and cakes for a subtle savory note.